schmoelder/diss/doc/02_fundamentals/02_model_formulation.md

 \frac{\partial c_i}{\partial z}(t, L) = 0 \quad \forall t > 0,
 ```

+Here, $c_{in,i}(t)$ is the inlet concentration of component $i$, and $L$ is the length of the column.

-Due to non-idealities, axial dispersion plays a significant role in the overall fluid dynamics of real systems.
+Due to non-idealities, axial dispersion often plays a significant role in the fluid dynamics of real chromatographic systems.
-This dispersion is the result of various factors, including uneven fluid distribution, wall effects, and molecular diffusion.
+The dispersion is the result from several factors, such as uneven fluid distribution, wall effects, and molecular diffusion.
-To account for this effect, axial dispersion can be incorporated in the model equations.
+To account for this, axial dispersion can be incorporated into the model equations.
-The phenomenon can be described in analogy to Fick's laws of diffusion {cite}`SchmidtTraub2020`:
+This phenomenon is described analogously to Fick's laws of diffusion {cite}`SchmidtTraub2020`:

 ```{math}
 :label: axial_dispersion